lee21h/KaggleNotebook-Notes/client/README.md

 ### `pages`

 This directory contains your application views and routes.
+Nuxt will read all the `*.vue` files inside this directory and setu